Contents

 Spouse Moves Out Of State Before Divorce

-It may be hard for the children when their mother moves out depending on the kind of relationship they hard with her.
+Depending on their relationship with her, it may be hard for the children when their mother moves out.
 Moving out means the mother will have less interaction with the children.
 In some states, a family court can order a placement schedule to ensure that the party moving from the residence spends adequate time with the children.

 This ensures that one party spends most of the time with the kids or the parents compete on who gets to do what with the children.
 An official schedule can prevent confusion.
 You can agree on a temporary parenting plan with your wife if your state does not provide any legal tools to deal with the situation.

-With no official schedule, your wife may be at a disadvantage when you are fighting for custody during a divorce.
-Your lawyer may argue that moving out before the divorce means that your wife was neglecting or abandoning the children, and may lead to you getting custody.
+With no official schedule, your wife may be disadvantaged when you fight for custody during a divorce.
+Your lawyer may argue that moving out before the divorce means that your wife was neglecting or abandoning the children and may lead to you getting custody.

 Talk To An Experienced Divorce Attorney